 Salsa Sweep - Dancing the Streets Clean

-A local dancing group Salsa Sweep will be taking to the streets to fight against fly-tipping.
+A local dancing group Salsa Sweep took to the streets to fight against fly-tipping on Ilford High Road.

 Why is Salsa Sweep dancing salsa?